mpsonntag/snippets/notes/GCA/docker.md

         has the persistence setting `jpa.default=defaultPersistenceUnit`.
     - when a server certificate needs to be renewed, use `certbot`:

+- set up letsencrypt certificates for the server

             sudo certbot
             # Select domain name to create the certificate for e.g. abstracts.g-node.org
             # Use option "Secure".